 Do you know everything there is to know about training dogs and cats?
 Answer our 10 questions to find out!

-Similarly to other types of dog training, the key to success is keeping the sessions short and positive.
-There are also other three factors that play an extremely important role in training the dog to stay.
-They are referred to as the Three D’s: Duration, Distance and Distractions.
-When your dog already knows the stay behaviour, you may continue the training by increasing the difficulty level by working on the Three D's.
+Similarly to other types of training, the key to success is keeping sessions short and positive.
+Use a clear release cue and reward progress with treats.
+There are also three factors that play an important role in stay training.
+Known as the Three Ds: Duration, Distance and Distractions.
+When your dog already knows the behaviour, increase the challenge step by step, avoiding a break position.

 Training a dog to stay is a great way to control their behaviour and avoid many unpleasant or even dangerous situations, thus making your dog safe and happy.
 If you follow the training steps in our guide, learning the stay command will become an easy task for your dog, and you can be sure the training sessions will be successful.